awto/effectfuljs/packages/es/README.md

 # @effectful/es

-The two-level syntax for effects based on ECMAScript async, generator and async generator functions syntax overloading.
+The two-level abstract syntax for effects based on ECMAScript async, generator and async generator functions syntax overloading.

 The project is a babel plugin for integrating new custom computational effects into JavaScript.

-The first level is plain JavaScript constructs, and the second level is async, generators and async generators function syntax.
-By means of the plugin default implementations for the effectful(second) level syntax can be overloaded.

-As a proof of concept, there are default implementations of corresponding ECMAScript standard effects.
+By default, it is yet another implementation of ECMAScript async, generator and async generator functions, but it also can be extended.

 The project is a part of [EffectfulJS](https://github.com/awto/effectfuljs) tool chain.